 , which was granted.
 With the assistance of students, the case was re-argued in front of the entire Sixth Circuit, which ultimately granted the habeas petition.
 Since his release from prison, the client is busy taking care of his elderly parents and playing with his grandkids.

-For nearly three decades, students in the General Clinic have spearheaded "impact" cases seeking broad change in prison policy and the way prison inmates are treated.
+For nearly three decades, students in the Civil-Criminal Litigation Clinic have spearheaded "impact" cases seeking broad change in prison policy and the way prison inmates are treated.
 One example is a multiple-year fight to stem the hepatitis C epidemic in Michigan's prisons and prevent its spread outside prison walls.
 With the aid of medical experts, students filed four federal lawsuits including a class action seeking better testing and treatment of inmates with the disease.
 The state ultimately acquiesced, implementing up-to-date testing and treatment protocols similar to the ones drafted by students as part of the class action.
 The students' pleadings were used as models by litigators across the country seeking to file similar lawsuits.

 In litigation that lasted almost six years and involved two federal lawsuits and a bankruptcy court adversary action, students helped prevent the demolition of a 144-unit low-income housing project in Ypsilanti, Michigan.
 Under the terms of the final settlement agreement, HUD awarded 144 Section-8 vouchers to the Ypsilanti Housing Commission to provide rent subsidies to current and former Parkview Apartments residents.
 HUD also conveyed the property to the Commission for a nominal fee and agreed to provide up-front redevelopment grants of up to $5.76 million.
 Renovation is now underway, in a public-private partnership.